Fish Processing Plants & Companies in Albania

 Marine fisheries sector

-Albania is a country rich in water resources, with a 380 km coastline, of which 284 km stretches along the Adriatic Sea in the north and the remaining 96 km faces the Ionian Sea.
+Albania is a country rich in water resources, with a 476 km coastline, of which 326 km stretches along the Adriatic Sea and its lagoons and the remaining 150 km faces the Ionian Sea.
 Albania has six small, uninhabited islands in the Mediterranean.
 There are eight large coastal lagoons that support commercial fisheries.

 These range from Butrint on the Greek border in the south to Velipoja on the border with Montenegro to the north.
 The total lagoon area is about 10 600 hectares.
 They represent the most important part of coastal ecosystems.
 The fisheries sector in Albania is relatively small, but it is important from a socio-economic point of view as it is a significant source of jobs in coastal and remote areas.